 6. In-service register: Here the name of the unit is itself indicating the operation performed by it.
 This register unit stores the interrupts which are currently being executed by the processor.

-The priority resolver sets each bits of ISR and after getting interrupt word command by the processor, the bits get reset.
+The priority resolver sets each bit of ISR and after getting interrupt word command by the processor, the bits get reset.
 As the processor holds the ability to directly read the status of in-service register.

-7. Interrupt mask register: This register unit holds the masking bit of those interupts which are to be masked.
+7. Interrupt mask register: This register unit holds the masking bit of those interrupts which are to be masked.
 Through operation command word (OCW) the processor sends the required information and programs the interrupt mask register.

 8. Cascade buffer/comparator: As we have already discussed that by cascading multiple 8259, the number of interrupts handled by 8259 can be expanded up to 64.
 The unit allows the comparison of IDs of different 8259s cascaded together.